 The American Gold Eagle is one of the official Gold Bullion Coin of the United States Mint.
 These coins are guaranteed by the U.S. government to contain 1 oz (troy ounce) of fine gold.
 By law, the gold must come from sources in America.

-Alloyed with silver and copper to produce a more durable metal coin enabling it to withstand common usage without significant damage (compared to many popular pure 9999 gold coins like the Canadian Gold Maple Leaf).
+This American eagle coin is alloyed with silver and copper to produce a more durable metal coin enabling it to withstand common usage without significant damage (compared to many popular pure 9999 gold coins like the Canadian Maple Gold Coin).
 The resulting Gold American Eagle is a 22 karat coin with a purity of 91.67% gold, 3.0% silver, and the remaining 5.33% is copper.
 The 22 karate gold alloy is also referred to as crown gold, taken historically from the British standard gold coinage which were produced throughout the British Empire at 22 karat gold (British Sovereign coins), although the British version was only an alloy of gold and copper, like the modern South African Krugerrand.
 The actual gold fraction of the Gold American Eagle is 0.9167 or (91.67% gold).
 It is authorized by the United States Congress and is backed by the United States Mint for weight and content.

-The American Gold Eagle is IRA eligible.
+The American eagle coin is IRA eligible.
 It is the only 22k coin that is IRA eligible as requirements generally are that gold bullion coins be from specific manufacturers and be 9999 fine gold, with the exception being the American Gold Eagle.

 If you are looking for a highly liquid, beautifully designed, and world recognized gold bullion coin, the 1oz Gold American Eagle is a great choice.